NBKelly/2022_AdventOfCode/README.md

 | Day 17  | The elf message was worthless.
 We need to shoot a probe into an ocean trench.
 | Day 18  | Some snailfish (in the trench) claim to have seen the keys, but will only tell us which direction they went if we solve their math homework. (hint: direction = down)
 | Day 19  | We never got told what the snailfish said about the keys.
 As our probe (from day 17) drifted, it unleashed a bunch of beacons and scanners.
 They all have their own distinct geodata, and we need to collate this to determine the actual space measured.
+| Day 20  | Now that the scanners are functional, we can try and decode the images they're producing.
+ZOOM!
+ENHANCE!
+FUCK YOU!

 ## Problem Ratings
 Here are my ratings for each problem, and what the time complexity of the solutions happens to be.
 If I use the letter N, it's line count (unless otherwise noted).